syedfaisalsaleeem/FlaskRestX_Scokets_MRC/Readme.md

 if server is not starting go to this address to empty the port for using only ip address at a time https://stackoverflow.com/questions/12362542/python-server-only-one-usage-of-each-socket-address-is-normally-permitted

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## Authors
+- Syed Faisal Saleem